irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 ## Burst-Fire
 A new burst-fire mode was added to some weapons, and is available on them by default.
 Every weapon with burst-fire functionality will have a description with information on the burst-fire mode, like burst bullet count, or if the burst itself may have a different rate of fire during the burst.
 To select burst-fire mode, use your fire mode keybind.
 Order of fire mode cycling is as follows: single->burst->full auto.
-Burst-Fire has lower overall DPS than full auto fire mode (roughly 25% less DPS), due to slighlty increased delays in-between bursts.
+Burst-Fire has lower overall DPS than full auto fire mode (roughly 25% less DPS), due to slightly increased delays in-between bursts.
 If a skill has a limit to what fire mode it can work with, burst-fire is counted as a separate fire mode - so if such skill does not specify support for burst-fire mode, it does not work with it.

 ## Fire mode penalties:
-Diffierent fire modes have different accuracy penalties, but single-fire has no penalties at all.
+Different fire modes have different accuracy penalties, but single-fire has no penalties at all.
 These penalties are applied only when your weapon is switched to a specific fire mode - switching your weapon's fire mode during the heist, will negate this penalty, for as long as your weapon's fire mode is set to single-fire.
-This was done to make fire mode toggling mid match an actualy usefull mechanic, since you are now incentivized to switch to single-fire for long range (most likely sniper) takedowns.
+This was done to make fire mode toggling mid match an actually useful mechanic, since you are now incentivized to switch to single-fire for long range (most likely sniper) takedowns.
 Fire mode penalties are not applied while bipoded.

 Full-auto fire mode has a 20 accuracy point penalty.
 Burst-fire mode has a 12 point accuracy penalty.